 The Chronic Renal Insufficiency Cohort (CRIC) Study is one of the largest and longest ongoing studies looking at the causes, frequency, and consequences of chronic kidney disease (CKD) in the United States.
 The NIDDK supports the CRIC Study to better understand

-The study is also building on 15 years of information gathered by looking at the effects of CKD in older people, since they make up a large part of the CKD population.
+The study is also building on more than 17 years of detailed information gathered by looking at what affects CKD and how CKD affects people's health and life.

-Another key finding from CRIC was the discovery that high levels of a hormone called fibroblast growth factor 23 (FGF 23)—which controls the amount of phosphorus, a mineral in the blood—are linked to a higher risk of kidney failure and death.
+- High levels of a hormone called fibroblast growth factor 23 (FGF 23)—which controls the amount of phosphorus, a mineral, in the blood—are linked to a higher risk of kidney failure and death.
 This finding led to a pilot clinical trial, supported by the NIDDK, to test whether FGF 23 and phosphorus levels can be lowered by medicines.
-A larger study will be necessary to find out whether lowering FGF 23 and phosphorus levels can slow the worsening of CKD and lower the risk of CVD and death.
+A larger study will be necessary to find out whether lowering FGF 23 and phosphorus levels can slow the worsening of CKD and lower the risk of cardiovascular disease and death.

-A third important finding is that increased sodium in a person’s a urine—a measure of salt intake from their diet—was associated with increased risk of CVD.
-Whether reducing dietary salt intake lowers the chances that a CKD patient will also have CVD could be tested in a clinical trial.
+- Increased sodium in a person’s urine—a measure of salt intake from the person’s diet—is associated with increased risk of cardiovascular disease.
+Whether reducing dietary salt intake lowers the chances that a CKD patient will also have cardiovascular disease could be tested in a clinical trial.

 Study Size, Participant Demographics, and Study Design